SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 Model 5 (GridSearch CatBoost) performs the best (**AUC = 0.757**) and is closely followed by XGBoost (0.756)

 The **cumulative goal proportion** plots show similar behavior:
-XGBoost retrieves goals earlier and more consistently, whereas Model 2 continues to lag far behind.
+CatBoost and XGBoost retrieves goals earlier and more consistently, whereas Model 2 continues to lag far behind.

 The **calibration curves** also reveal an interesting contrast:

 - Logistic Regression models (Models 1–3) are relatively well-calibrated.
-- CatBoost tends to **overpredict** high probabilities, leading to overconfidence at the upper end.
+- CatBoost is fairly well-calibrated overall, but it becomes underconfident in the mid-probability range.

-**Adressing the observed differences seen in Playoff and Regular**
+**Adressing an interesting observed differences seen in Playoff and Regular**

 The differences in AUC between Playoff and Regular season data can likely be attributed to several factors.
 First, the sample size for Playoff games is much smaller, which naturally increases variance and makes model performance less stable.
-In addition, Playoff hockey is more competitive, with higher stakes and more structured defensive play.
-Teams often tighten their systems, and both shooters and goaltenders tend to be of higher average quality compared to the full regular-season population.
+In addition, Playoff hockey is more competitive, with higher quality and more structured defensive play.
+Teams often have better systems, and both shooters and goalies tend to be of higher average quality compared to the full regular-season.

-These factors can all contribute to the shifts we observe in AUC.However, it is important to note that the relative ranking of our models remains unchanged, suggesting that the underlying relationships captured by the models are consistent across contexts even if absolute performance varies.
+These factors can all contribute to the shifts we observe in AUC.However, it is still important to note that the relative ranking of our models remains unchanged, suggesting that the underlying relationships captured by the models is consistent across contexts even if absolute performance varies.

 ## Summary